The MNS Library

 Items At Other Libraries

-As a affiliate of the Institute, you and your partner/spouse automatically receive faculty library privileges at the Princeton University Libraries (the most extensive collections are found at the Lewis Library & the Harvey S. Firestone Memorial Library); at the Princeton Theological Seminary's Robert E. Speer Library; and access to IAS's Interlibrary Loan services.
+As a affiliate of the Institute, you possess faculty library privileges at the Princeton University Libraries (the most extensive collections are found at the Lewis Library & the Harvey S. Firestone Memorial Library); at the Princeton Theological Seminary's Robert E. Speer Library; and access to IAS's Interlibrary Loan services.
 See Finding Things at Princeton University and Finding Things At Other Libraries for more.

 Community Donations

-The librarians and the Faculties of all four Schools at the Institute warmly appreciate gifts of books and articles from former and current Members of the Institute.
+The librarians and the Faculties of all four Schools at the Institute warmly appreciate gifted items from former and current Members of the Institute.
+Please consult the Collection Development Policy for further details.

 The MNS Library is, above all, a 'house library'.

 Privileges: Borrowing privileges are extended to faculty, members, visitors and staff of the Institute for Advanced Study with a valid IAS ID card.
-Visiting scholars may consult books in the library reading room.
+Visiting scholars, with prior authorization, may consult books in the library reading room.

-Returns: All books must be returned before a Member's last day at the Institute; we'll contact you approximately 1-2 weeks prior to that date.
+Returns: All books must be returned to Fuld Hall before a Member's last day at the Institute; you'll be contacted approximately 1-2 weeks prior to your scheduled departure date.
 If you leave early, please make arrangements to return your books at that time, or find alternate means of returning them.

-Renewal: The Library performs an inventory at the end of each academic term (June-July), and requests that all books either be a) returned at that time or b) renewed in person for the following academic terms.
+Renewal: An inventory is performed at the end of each academic year (June-July), and so all books must be either be a) returned at that time or b) confirmed by photograph or in person for the following academic year.

 Short-Term Visitors: Visitors and students who have access to office space may also borrow books; or alternately sign items out to the office of their collaborator/sponsor; however, recalls and transfers of items from other Members must be negotiated by the student's Sponsoring Member or Faculty supervisor.

 Computer – Photocopier – Scanner: A photocopier and a HP digital scanner are available in the Landing Stacks area.
-For catalog searching and other use, the library provides a PC in the main reading room, and 2 Macs in the Current Periodical Room and the East Stack Room.
+For catalog searching and other use, the library provides a PC and printer in the main reading room.

 Finding Things Here